NiklasJonsson/gfx/README.md

-The beginnings of a vulkan renderer built with Rust and Ash.
+# ramneryd

+A barebones game framework, currently: input, imgui ui and rendering.
+Rendering is built on trekanten, a vulkan wrapper.
-Currently supports limited metallic-roughness PBR as defined by gltf.
+Currently supports metallic-roughness PBR as defined by gltf and also shadow mapping for spot & directional lights (WIP).

 Free flying camera controls:
 * WASD to move.